 - Remove from heat.
 Serve with fresh, hearty bread and a salad.

 - Ajvar is an optional condiment for dipping the meat or bread.
-(This traditional, roasted pepper condiment is popular in the Balkans.)
+(This roasted red pepper condiment is popular in the Balkans.)

 Video of this Experience:

 Where in the World?

 - The Pizzeria Mirkec restaurant is located at Budislaviceva 15 in Trogir.
 It has indoor seating, plus tables facing the seaside along Trogir’s main promenade.
 If you go, be sure to order your peka at least three hours in advance by dropping by or calling +385 21 883 042.
 Tell Ivan, Zoran, and all the staff hello from me, too!

 - We also spent two winters in holiday apartments in the nearby city of Split.
 These apartments were in prime locations and would have been in high demand if it was summertime.
 Our first 2.5 months in Split, we stayed at the lovely Kaleta Apartments (affiliate link), which are located within Diocletian’s Palace.
 Our elegant studio apartment (called the ‘Diocletian’s Suite’) had lots of character, including Roman brickwork embedded into the wall.
 We had overhead views of life on Split’s Old Town streets, and we enjoyed chatting with the friendly owners, Novica and Negri.
 Two years later, we returned to Split, but stayed in the Varoš neighborhood at the Guesthouse F (affiliate link).
 We especially enjoyed the studio apartments’ central location, plus our tiny terrace, and the kindness of our hosts, Anja and Miro.
 (One of Guesthouse F’s apartments was originally a horseshoe maker’s workshop, owned by Anja’s grandfather.
 Shawn and I dubbed it the ‘horseshoe cottage’.)
 Varoš is just a few minutes’ walk from Diocletian’s Palace.
 With its quirky narrow streets and stone homes decorated with hunter-green shutters and flower boxes, Varoš is charming.